Expanded Retraction Support is Here

 What is a journal retraction?

-It’s important to note that not every retracted article means that something nefarious has gone on.
-While many articles are retracted for scientific misconduct or fraud, others are retracted by the authors themselves because they realize after publication because they made an honest error.
-Others are retracted because the authors may have simply misworded their findings, and the article is immediately republished with a wording or paragraph change.
+It’s important to note that not every retracted article means that something nefarious happened.
+While many articles are retracted for scientific misconduct or fraud, others are retracted by the authors themselves because they realize after publication that they made an honest error.
+Other articles are retracted because the authors may have simply misworded their findings.
+In these cases, the article is immediately republished with a wording or paragraph change.

 A retraction can be reported in several ways—by a keen reader, a peer reviewer, the authors themselves, a learned society, or the publisher.
-In most cases, the concerns are brought to the journal editor’s attention, and an investigation begins.
-Unfortunately, this is often not a fast process.
+In most cases, the concerns are brought to the journal editor’s attention and an investigation begins.
+Unfortunately, this is rarely a fast process.
 The average time from original publication to retraction is 3.5 years.
-So by the time a reader is aware of a retraction, the data has continued to be disseminated.
+So, by the time a reader is aware of a retraction, the data has continued to be disseminated.

 While retraction data historically is listed on publisher websites, for most researchers, once a paper is downloaded locally or into a reference manager, returning to the publisher page to continuously check for article updates is not a standard workflow.
-This disconnect can lead to the accidental use of retracted research and contribute to the issue of recitation, where such research continues to be cited post retraction.
+This disconnect can lead to the accidental use of retracted research and contribute to the issue of recitation, where the research continues to be cited even after it’s been retracted.

-Recitation can impact an author’s credibility and negatively impact the scientific community by extending erroneous data.
-The implications become more severe if health professionals put patients’ health at risk based on incorrect information.
-By automatically flagging retracted literature within Papers, we hope to eliminate the burden of our users relying on manual workflows to track these important status changes, therefore dramatically reducing recitation and the use of retracted material in one’s research work.
+Recitation can impact an author’s credibility and negatively impact the scientific community because it extends erroneous data.
+If a health professional uses incorrect information to treat a patient, they are putting that patient’s health at risk.
+By automatically flagging retracted literature within Papers, we hope to eliminate the burden for our users.
+Because they don’t have to rely on manual workflows to track these important status changes, they’ll see a dramatic reduction in recitation and the use of retracted material in one’s research work.